 - 1.1 A student admitted to Southern University Law Center accepts the responsibility to conform to all regulations that the Law Center and University may publish.
-Any student who fails to meet this obligation shall be subject to disciplinary sanctions as may be provided for that include-but are not limited to-expulsion, suspension, probation, warning, or the imposition of reasonable fines. - 1.2 This Code covers any inappropriate student conduct that is not academic as defined in the Honor Code and that is not covered under the Title IX Uniform Policy. - 1.3 Sanctions imposed under this Code shall be Law Center sanctions exclusively.
-No university sanction shall be imposed hereunder.
+Any student who fails to meet this obligation shall be subject to disciplinary sanctions as set forth herein, which include, but are not limited to, expulsion, suspension, probation, warning, or the imposition of reasonable fines. - 1.2 This Code covers any inappropriate student conduct that is not academic as defined in the Honor Code and that is not covered under the Southern University System's Title IX Formal Grievance Procedure Policy. - 1.3 Sanctions imposed under this Code shall be Law Center sanctions exclusively.
+No University sanction shall be imposed hereunder.